PULP ARTISTS

 (1897-1977)

-Scott was hired to teach "pictorial illustraion" at Pratt in 1925, where he crossed paths with many future pulp artists, including Walt Baumhofer, Rudy Belarski, Fred Blakeslee, Lorence Bjorklund, and Edd Cartier, all of whom were his pupils.
+He was hired to teach "pictorial illustration" at Pratt in 1925, where he crossed paths with many future pulp artists, including Walt Baumhofer, Rudy Belarski, Fred Blakeslee, Lorence Bjorklund, and Edd Cartier, all of whom were his pupils.

-In 1926 he married Elizabeth M. Scott and three years later they bought a house with acreage on Hardscrabble Road in Croton Falls, NY, where they built an art studio and raised their two sons, H.W.
-Jr. and Harvey.
+In 1926 he married Elizabeth M. Scott.
+Three years later they bought a house with acreage on Hardscrabble Road in Croton Falls, NY, where they built an artist studio and raised their two sons, Harold and Harvey.

-By 1930,Scott was regularly selling freelance cover paintings to pulp magazines such as Danger Trail, Top-Notch, Complete Stories, Wild West Weekly, Star Sports, Complete Sports, Best Sports, The Avenger, Doc Savage, Two-Gun Western, Six-Gun Western, and Quick-Trigger Western.
+By 1930 he was regularly selling freelance cover paintings to pulp magazines, such as Danger Trail, Top-Notch, Complete Stories, Wild West Weekly, Star Sports, Complete Sports, Best Sports, The Avenger, Doc Savage, Two-Gun Western, Six-Gun Western, and Quick-Trigger Western.

 H. Winfield Scott was one of the most impressive men in the history of pulp art.
 He painted westerns and sports with a slap-dash manner that was wildly expressive of his flamboyant personality.
 He was a classic member of the hard-drinking Salmagundi Club of freelance artists.

-H. Winwield Scott died at age 80 in Croton Falls, NY, in November 1977.
+Harold Winfield Scott died at the age of eighty in Croton Falls, NY, on November 15, 1977.

 © David Saunders 2009